Norman Wilkinson (artist)

-Norman Wilkinson (24 November 1878 – 30 May 1971) was an English artist who usually worked in oils, watercolours and drypoint.
-He was primarily a marine painter, but also an illustrator, poster artist, and wartime camoufleur.
-Wilkinson invented dazzle painting to protect merchant shipping during the First World War.
+Norman Wilkinson (24 November 1878 – 30 May 1971) was an English artist who specialised in marine art.
+He created several propaganda posters for the British government during the world wars and invented dazzle camouflage to protect Allied ships from submarine attacks during World War I.

 Background

-Wilkinson was born in Cambridge, England, and attended Berkhamsted School in Hertfordshire and St. Paul's Cathedral Choir School in London.
+Norman Wilkinson was born on 24 November 1878 in Cambridge and attended Berkhamsted School in Hertfordshire and St. Paul's Cathedral Choir School in London.
 His early artistic training occurred in the vicinity of Portsmouth and Cornwall, and at Southsea School of Art, where he was later a teacher as well.
 He also studied with seascape painter Louis Grier.
 While aged 21, he studied academic figure painting in Paris, but by then he was already interested in maritime subjects.